Skip to main content

 Authentication

 Be sure to keep your API key secret!
-An API key identifies your App and allows it to make calls to the BlueInk API on your behalf, including sending documents for eSignature.
+An API key identifies your App and allows it to make calls to the Blueink API on your behalf, including sending documents for eSignature.
 It should never be exposed publicly in client-side code (e.g. javascript source files that are downloaded to a browser) or committed into source control (e.g. a github repo).

 Notice